ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 On-chain funds: You are presented with a 24 word seed phrase that you can back up at any time.

-LN funds: By default we send encrypted (with your seed phrase) backups to our server, you can also do manual backups to our server or to your clipboard under `Menu` -> `Embedded node` -> `Disaster recovery`.
+LN funds: By default we send encrypted (with your seed phrase) backups to our server, you can also do manual backups to our server or to your clipboard under `Menu` > `Settings` > `Embedded Node` > `Disaster recovery`.

 Learn more on our [Backups and Recovery](https://docs.zeusln.app/for-users/embedded-node/backup-and-recovery) page.